 A: I joined the Forage Center staff after participating as a student for a few reasons.
 First, my experience as a participant was powerful and poignant, and unlike any I’ve ever had.
 Initially, I came back because I wanted to continue engaging in that experience in whatever way I could.
 As a volunteer, I was challenged in different ways but also felt great amounts of clarity from some of my own participant experiences.
 I also had a unique platform to observe the process of growth in others that I had gone through the previous year.
 Volunteering gave me the opportunity to engage more with the Forage Center staff in the lead-up to the exercise and in the behind-the-scenes orchestration.
 I found a team of mentors and friends who have continued to challenge my personal and professional growth with unconditional support, and this is what has kept me involved.
 I have been offered numerous opportunities to flex my leadership and program development muscles.
 Plus, the exercises are just fun to be a part of.
 Putting on the simulations can be highly stressful at times, but the high school drama kid in me loves the touch of theatrics I can engage in during the simulations.

-Q: What was your greatest takeaway from serving as exercise director for Coastal Promise in 2018?
+Q: What was your greatest takeaway from serving as exercise director for the Forage Center's Coastal Promise exercise in 2018?

 A: The 2018 program was the first time I was the exercise director, and I was very nervous about being able to make the "right" decisions.
 In reality, it was the first time I had meaningfully been given charge of something so big.
 I think some of the best lessons that came out of that experience for me was coming to terms with the idea that decisions don’t have to be "right" or "wrong," but simply can be a direction.
 This may seem a little basic, but it was an important lesson for me to come to terms with, as someone who is constantly weighing the outcomes of different paths.
 Being the exercise director also gave me a good lesson in understanding delegation, coordination, and most of all, communication.